 Like a burger or a beer, Chianti Classico is best when it is exactly the way you expect it.
 Sloppy burgers with fancy ingredients are fine, but straightforward is better.
-If offered a green-chile lager or a raspberry stout, I’m the first to decline.
+The same goes with beer: If offered a green-chile lager or a raspberry stout, I’m the first to decline.

 Chianti Classico has a core essence that is always there.
 It frequently brings to mind tart cherries, violets, leather and vanilla.
 Sometimes, secondary notes come into play but those are rarely more noticeable than faint whispers.
 And in my opinion, it should be dry — just not to the point of turning your mouth into the Atacama Desert.